Intro: Recycle a Commercial Bathroom Door Into a Front Door

 Step 10: Cutting the Window Opening

-When we had decided where the window needed to go and the rough size, we taped the door off and using the 5-3/8" cordless skill saw, cut thru the tape to prevent splintering the veneer Oak top layer.
+When we had decided where the window needed to go and the rough size, we taped the door off and using the 5-3/8" cordless skill saw, we plunge cut thru the tape to prevent splintering the veneer Oak top layer.
 And shortly we had a window hole!

 Step 11: Following the Design Template in Real Wood This Time